A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 Correction Jan.
 25, 2018

 A previous version of this story incorrectly said Spider-Man 2 was only nominated for sound mixing and visual effects.
 In fact, it won for visual effects and was nominated for both sound mixing and sound editing.
+In addition, the story also said The Incredibles won for best animated feature in 2004.
+The movie was released in 2004 but won its Oscar in 2005.
+Also, the story said The Dark Knight was passed over for best picture in 2008.
+The movie came out in 2008, but the nominations and awards show were in 2009.